 As part of the process of preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax liability together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.

 We must assess the likelihood that our deferred tax assets will be recovered from future taxable income and to the extent we believe that recovery is not likely, we must establish a valuation allowance.
 Generally, to the extent we change a valuation allowance, the change is recorded through the tax provision in the statement of operations.
 Management periodically evaluates our deferred tax assets to assess whether it is likely that the deferred tax assets will be realized.
+In determining whether a valuation allowance is required, we consider projected taxable income.
+The most significant assumptions used in preparing projections of taxable income include forecasting the levels of income by region and the amount of deductible stock based compensation.

 We are subject to income taxes in both the United States and numerous foreign jurisdictions.
 Significant management estimates are required in determining our worldwide provision for income taxes.
 In the ordinary course of our business, there are many transactions and calculations where the ultimate tax impact is uncertain.
 The calculation of tax liabilities involves dealing with uncertainties in the application of complex tax laws.
 We recognize liabilities for uncertain tax positions based on a two-step process.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step requires us to estimate and measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.
 It is inherently difficult and subjective to estimate such amounts, as this requires us to determine the probability of various possible outcomes.
 We reevaluate these uncertain tax positions on a quarterly basis.
 This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit, and new audit activity.
 Such a change in recognition or measurement would result in the recognition of a tax benefit or an additional charge to the tax provision in the period of change.
 Although we believe the estimates are reasonable, no assurance can be given that the final outcome of these matters will not be different than what is reflected in the historical income tax provisions and accruals.
 Should additional taxes be assessed as a result of an audit or litigation, a material effect on our income tax provision and net income in the period or periods for which that determination is made could result.